Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Plus, since the midcentury modern design is based on the idea of bringing nature into your kitchen space, you can add a green potted plant right next to the kitchen island as a final touch.

-Before the midcentury modern European kitchen design lost its popularity a few years back, flat front cabinets were the in-thing.
-Then, most interior designers swung away in favor of decorated cabinets with trim panels, as the mid century modern design lost its fame.
+Before the midcentury modern European kitchen design lost popularity a few years back, flat-front cabinets were the in-thing.
+Then, most interior designers swung away in favor of decorated cabinets with trim panels as the design lost its fame.

 But now, the flock is coming back.
 Flat front cabinets are, according to midcentury modern kitchen design purists, the only style of cabinets that can work well with a midcentury modern kitchen design.

-You can even try some of the trending kitchen cabinet colors for 2020, including white, gray, blue, two-toned cabinets, and the more natural-looking option, wood stained cabinets.
+You can even try some trending kitchen cabinet colors, including white, gray, blue, two-toned cabinets, and wood-stained cabinets, which are the more natural-looking options.

 8. Go with Metal Cabinets

 Metal cabinets were the first cabinets to be used in the midcentury modern design kitchen.
-This happened thanks to the surge in demand for steel after World War II.
+This happened thanks to the steel demand surge after World War II.
 Demand for these cabinets faded towards the 60s when wood cabinets finally made a powerful entry into the market.

-However, to date, some manufacturers still produce authentic, retro versions of metal cabinets for mid century modern design purists.
+However, some manufacturers still produce authentic, retro versions of metal cabinets for mid-century modern design purists.
 Alternatively, you can hunt for vintage originals, which you can later recoat and repaint.

 9. Wooden Cabinets for the Baking Area